 Take a guided tour of the Royal College of Physicians and discover 500 years of history, art and medicine, our acclaimed Grade I listed building, and our medicinal garden.

-We run a series of public events at the museum for all ages including exhibitions openings, talks, lectures and workshops throughout the year inspired by the RCP museum collections, history and architecture.
-Find out what's on.
+We run a series of public events at the museum for all ages including exhibition openings, talks, lectures and workshops throughout the year inspired by the RCP museum collections, history and architecture.